 Local government is one of the few areas of public services where spending remains lower in real terms in 2024/25 than it was in 2010/11.
-At the same time, demand for acute statutory services - in particular adult and children's social care, homelessness services and special educational needs and disabilities (SEND) provision - continues to grow.
-192 This has had widespread and profound consequences for the quality and accessibility of local authority services, with many people either struggling to access or receive quality services from adult and children's social care and homelessness services, among others.
-193
+At the same time, demand for acute statutory services - in particular adult and children's social care, homelessness services and SEND provision - continues to grow.
+This has had widespread and profound consequences for the quality and accessibility of local authority services, with many people either struggling to access or receive quality services from adult and children's social care and homelessness services, among others.
+193 services, problems are often left to escalate to the point at which they were at risk of significant hardship.
+A lack of investment in preventative services is also likely to incur further costs for government.
+Since 2010, funding has been pulled away from preventative services and towards acute services.
+This is seen very clearly in local authority spending on services for young people and children's services being cut by more than three quarters (78%) between 2009/10 and 2022/23, while spending on looked after children and safeguarding services rose by more than half (58%) over the same period.